 - Collect food, toys, blankets, and towels to donate.
+Your teen can even use their t-shirts to make unique pet pillows that they can give to homeless pets.
 Just like all charities, those supporting animals are stretched thin.
 You can really help them out (and the animals too), by donating items the animals can use and would enjoy.

 - Start a campaign encouraging owners to spay/neuter their pets.

 - Volunteer at your local zoo.